What is a sales invoice (and what to include)

 Here’s an example of what a sales invoice looks like:

 Note: This sales invoice example includes VAT (also known as sales tax).
-You must include sales tax or VAT (along with the VAT rate) if you are VAT registered, but cannot include it if you are not.
+You must include sales tax or VAT (along with the VAT rate) if you are VAT registered.
+If you are not VAT registered, you cannot include it.

 What is the difference between a sales invoice and a sales receipt?